pubsubdb/pubsubdb/README.md

 Multistep workflows like this are defined using a standard Open API extension.
 This approach allows PubSubDB to leverage the existing Open API `schema` and `path` definitions when orchestrating API endpoints.
 For instance, the *input* and *output* schemas for the **[Create Asana Task]** activity are already defined in the Asana Open API specification, and the extension can reference them using a standard `$ref` tag.

 ## Graph-Oriented Workflow
-PubSubDB workflows are defined as a *rooted out-trees* which means that it uses graphs with a single root (trigger), from which the `activities` branch out in a tree-like structure, with no cycles.
+PubSubDB workflows are defined as *rooted out-trees* which means we use graphs with a single root (trigger), from which the `activities` branch out in a tree-like structure, with no cycles.
 This structure allows for efficient scheduling and execution of tasks and is used in parallel and distributed computing systems.

 When the graph is deployed, the PubSubDB compiler will subscribe activities to topics, ensuring workflow activities execute in sequence, while still adhering to the principles of a loosely-coupled, event-driven architecture.
 Design the desired process flow, using top-down semantics that make sense to business units while delivering a system based on the adaptaptive advantages of a publish/subscribe architecture.